H3XDaemon/MagiskOnNox/README.md

 ## Requirements
 - Recommended: Nox Emulator with Android 9 64-bit
-- Any emulator with Android 7.1 and above, 64bit, confirmed working Emulator: Bluestacks, Nox, LDPlayer
+- Any emulator with Android 7.1 and above, 32bit and 64bit, confirmed working Emulator: Bluestacks, Nox, LDPlayer

 ## Some drawbacks